LanaKhalifa/deep-learning-flood-modeling/README.md

 This repository implements a full pipeline for emulating hydrodynamic flood simulations using deep learning, followed by an iterative closure model for domain-wide prediction.
 The pipeline is structured into three main stages, each represented by a top-level directory in the repository:

 1. **📁 simulations_to_data/**: Transforms HEC-RAS (hydrodynamic simulation software) outputs and terrain inputs (.hdf and terrain .tif files) into patch-based, deep learning-ready datasets of augmented terrain and water depth patches.
-   - **Directory**: Includes patch extraction, dataset, and dataloader generation scripts.
+Directory includes patch extraction, dataset, and dataloader generation scripts.
    - **Before running**: Move the large folder `hecras_simulations_results/` (shared via OneDrive) into `simulations_to_samples/raw_data/`.
 This is necessary due to GitHub's file size limitations.
-With this, you can run the full pipeline from start to end.
+With this, the pipeline can be run from start to end.

 2. **📁 multi_architecture_training/**: Trains custom-designed deep learning models, as well as modified models from the literature, to predict water depth at the patch level.
-   - **Directory**: Includes model architectures, training, and evaluation scripts.
+Directory Includes model architectures, training and plotting learning curves.

 3. **📁 full_domain_closure_best_model/**: Scales patch predictions to coherent full-domain predictions using the best architecture from the previous step.